• Skip to primary navigation

 Instructions

-Pressure cook the frozen chicken wings
+Pressure cook the Frozen Chicken Wings

-1 cup water, 1 lbs frozen whole chicken wings (bone-in)
+1 cup water, 1 lbs frozen bone-in whole chicken wings

 A photo collage showing frozen chicken wings on a trivet, inside the instant pot.

-• .Garnish the Instant Pot chicken wings with some sliced scallions, sesame seeds, or both and serve.
+• Garnish the chicken wings and serve.

 Notes